 This TLD will follow the ICANN standard domain lifecycle, as is currently implemented in TLDs such as .ORG and .INFO.
-As demonstrated in the below description and attached diagram, the main parts in a domain lifecycle are: (i) Registration Period; (ii) the Auto-Renew Grace Period; (iii) Redemption Grace Period; and (iv) Pending Delete.
-As a special requirement to meet the .SECURITY mission and policies Defender Security will (as established in response to question #18) in the Registration phase conduct certain data validations for all registrations and additional verifications of eligibility for registrations conducted in the Sunrise Period.
+The main parts in a domain are: (i) Registration Period; (ii) the Auto-Renew Grace Period; (iii) Redemption Grace Period; and (iv) Pending Delete.
+As a special requirement to meet the .MUSIC mission established in response to question #18, catering to the needs of the Music Community DotMusic will in the Registration phase conduct data validations for all registrations and additional verifications of eligibility for registrations conducted in the Sunrise and Landrush phases.
+More details in response to question #20e.
 The below response includes: a diagram and description of the lifecycle of a domain name in this TLD, including domain creation, transfer protocols, grace period implementation and the respective time frames for each; and the existing resources to support the complete lifecycle of a domain.

-As depicted in Figure 27-a, prior to the beginning of the Trademark Claims Service or Sunrise IP protection program, Afilias will support the reservation of names in accordance with the new gTLD Registry Agreement, Specification 5, as described in response to question #22.
+As depicted in Figure 27-a, prior to the beginning of the Trademark Claims Service or Sunrise IP protection program[s], Afilias will support the reservation of names in accordance with the new gTLD Registry Agreement, Specification 5, as described in response to question #22.